mrengy/vanguard-history/README.md

 Documenting the history of the Santa Clara Vanguard through stories.
-Will be launched at [history.scvanguard.org](https://history.scvanguard.org) (not yet live).
-Note in order to access the site, first you may need to log into the WordPress site.
-If you don't have an account and need one, ask Mike Eng.
+Will be launched at [history.scvanguard.org](https://history.scvanguard.org) (currently just a material upload form lives there as a first phase).
+See [Vanguard Historical Society](scvanguard.org/historical-society/) for background behind this project.

 Uses [Composer](https://getcomposer.org/) for dependency (plugin) management.